 OS: Mac OS X

-In PowerPoint 365 for the Mac, there is no Info tab of Backstage view like you see in PowerPoint 365 for Windows.
+In PowerPoint 365 for Mac, there is no Info tab in Backstage view like you see in PowerPoint 365 for Windows.
 Yes, it would have been nice to have this Info tab where you can see and access multiple settings and properties for file options, protecting presentations, media options, inspecting presentations, and management—but most of these settings are available within PowerPoint 365 for Mac in various other locations.
 In this tutorial, we will help you discover these locations.

 All options can be broadly placed within these categories:

-Most of these options can be found within the File | Share submenu, which you can see in Figure 1, below.
+Most of these options can be found within the File | Share submenu, as shown in Figure 1, below.

 Figure 1: Share submenu for a file opened from OneDrive

-Figure 2: Share submenu for a local file
+Figure 2:Share submenu for a local file

 These submenu options are explained below: